 The ASD Clinic welcomes new clients, whether for diagnostic assessment of Autism, or counselling services for someone with an established diagnosis of ASD.
 We do not require new clients to have an assessment or pre-existing diagnosis before seeking counselling with one of our Psychologists.
 All new referrals to our clinic will be placed on our waiting list.
 Our intake officer will contact you by phone or email once you reach the top of the waiting list to offer an appointment with the Psychologist most appropriate for the client's needs.
-At present we have a short waiting period to see our Psychologists.

 Unfortunately Dr. Richard Eisenmajer and Cate Fidler have closed their waiting lists.

 Please complete the New Client Referral Form by clicking the link below.
 This form asks for some general information to help us determine how we can best assist you.
 It can be completed by the potential client or their parent/carer if a child.
 You should receive an automatically-generated email confirming that we have received your referral form, and you will be contacted by phone or email once you reach the top of our waiting list.